-14351/05 PH/bdn DG H I
+14622/05 GK/bdn DG H I F.N

-- as regards the biometric identifiers: to use the face and two fingerprints taken flat, to be incorporated in a radio frequency chip; the technical specifications established for the integration of biometrics in the passport in accordance with Regulation (EC) 2252/2004 should apply without modification to the integration of biometrics in identity cards (as there are no specifications linked to the fact that the passport is issued in the form of a booklet). - 2.
-Have decided to work towards putting in place the following minimum standards relating to the security of issuing processes: - applicants should appear in person at least once during the issuing procedure for identity cards; - applications should be verified by authorised personnel against existing databases which should be regularly updated, for example, civil registers, passport and identity cards databases or driving licence registers; - supervision of the issuing process is recommended, including where processes are carried out by sub-contractors, and this should include regular audits; - in principle, no single member of staff should carry out every part of the issuing process for an individual; and - secure storage, transport and transmitting of data and components of documents should be ensured. - 3.
+- as regards the security features other than biometric identifiers: to use the same minimum standards on materials to be used, ink, printing techniques, etc. as those established for passports, adapted to the card form of the identity card; and - as regards the biometric identifiers: to use the face and two fingerprints taken flat, to be incorporated in a radio frequency chip; the technical specifications established for the integration of biometrics in the passport in accordance with Regulation (EC) 2252/2004 should apply without modification to the integration of biometrics in identity cards (as there are no specifications linked to the fact that the passport is issued in the form of a booklet)1. - 2.
+Have decided to work towards putting in place the following minimum standards relating to the security of issuing processes: - applicants should appear in person at least once during the issuing procedure for identity cards; - applications should be verified by authorised personnel against existing databases which should be regularly updated, for example, civil registers, passport and identity cards databases or driving licence registers; - monitoring of the issuing process is recommended, including where processes are carried out by sub-contractors, and this should include regular audits; - in principle, no single member of staff should carry out every part of the issuing process for an individual; and - secure storage, transport and transmitting of data and components of documents should be ensured. - 3.
 Have decided to further their co-operation by exchanging information on a regular basis on their national practices.